-There is a formal or 'summative' assessment at the end of each module.
-A range of assessment methods is used, and these vary according to the modules.
+Formal or 'summative' assessment takes place during and at the end of each module.
+A range of assessment methods is used, and these vary between modules.
 The assessment methods include: essays, workbooks, annotated bibliographies, reflective logs, group presentations, reports, portfolios, dissertations, and written examinations.
 The grades from formal assessments count towards your module mark.

 The balance of assessment by examination and assessment by coursework depends to some extent on the optional modules you choose.
 For each year, approximately 10 per cent of the Sociology course will be assessed by written exams.

 Through studying sociology with us you will acquire a variety of transferable skills such as critical and analytical thinking, working with others, effective written and spoken communication, research, time and task management, self-reflection and an appreciation of the impact of social factors on people’s lives.
 These skills are valued by many employers.